Fiware/showcase.gsma.dataModels/Environment/AirQualityObserved/doc/spec.md

     + Attribute type: [Text](https://schema.org/Text) or [URL](https://schema.org/URL)
     + Optional

-+ `refDevice` : A reference to the device which captured this observation
++ `refDevice` : A reference to the device which captured this observation.
     + Attribute type: Reference to an entity of type `Device`
     + Optional